alfierushby/markdown-cv/index.md

 \- Learned C, Java and Haskell to a 1st grade in the first year programming modules.<br>
 \- Used python with Pandas and NumPy to train some scikit-learn neural networks, decision trees and linear regression models to predict who died on the titanic.<br>
 \- A vb.net project can be found <a href="https://github.com/ickeyben123/NEA">Here</a>.
+\- A web project for solving countdown can be found <a href="https://github.com/uploadingdictionairy/EarlDescent">Here</a>.

 ## Extra-curricular